 Being ghosted, stood up, or dumped by someone you have feelings for, romantic or not, is one of the most upsetting and traumatic experiences you can have.
-It’s especially upsetting when the person doesn’t explain why they’re ghosting.
+It’s especially upsetting when someone doesn’t explain why they’re ghosting.
 But how do you respond to ghosting?

-There are a variety of reasons why someone might have ghosted you, whether it’s a friend or a romantic interest.
+There are various reasons why someone might have ghosted you, whether it’s a friend or a romantic interest.
 Below, however, are emotionally intelligent responses when faced with this issue.

-Those who suddenly stop communicating with you without explanation leave you wondering what to respond to someone you believe is ghosting you.
+Those who suddenly stop communicating with you without explanation leave you wondering how to respond to someone you believe is ghosting you.

 How to Respond to Ghosting